 Jacoby’s Restaurant and Mercantile is a classic Texas-style ranch-to-table restaurant in an old ranch house right on the Colorado River on the far East Side.
 Jacoby’s is run by the Jacoby family, a multigenerational ranching family with its own seed and feed brand.
 If you’re looking for Texas ranch-style food, Jacoby’s makes the most authentic dishes in town.
 I started with pimento cheese dip, followed by Jacoby Brand beef chicken fried steak with mashed potatoes and black pepper gravy.

 Located in East Cesar Chavez, Lou’s is a hip, dog-friendly outdoor eatery and bar open for breakfast, lunch, and dinner.
 They serve classic American comfort food, cocktails, beer, and old-school frozen treats like root beer floats and frozen custards.
 Their specialty is rotisserie chicken which they serve whole with a choice of dipping sauces, sides, and a salad to be enjoyed family-style.
 I went by myself, so I had a rotisserie cobb salad with creamy lemon dressing.
 I finished it off with a hand-spun chocolate milkshake.

 Austin is a hip, fun city to explore with artsy and funky cultural activities, from music festivals to ice-cold swimming holes.

+Texas weather allows for year-round outdoor fun, and most restaurants, bars, and coffee houses have outdoor dining.
 Looking to enjoy the weather from a higher vantage?
 Check out the best rooftop bars Austin has to offer.